-Many buildings and structures related to Georgian crime and punishment survive, and many are listed as fine examples of Georgian architecture, as well as for their place in the fascinating history of our justice system.
+Many buildings and structures related to Georgian crime and punishment survive, and numerous are listed as fine examples of Georgian architecture, as well as for their place in the fascinating history of our justice system.

-The Women’s Prison, York (now York Castle Museum).
-Grade I listed
+The Women’s Prison, York (now York Castle Museum), Grade I listed

-The grand columns and parapet (protective wall along the edge of the roof) identify this former prison in the centre of York as a stunning example of Georgian architecture.
-The Debtors Prison (built 1701- 1705) and adjoining Women’s Prison (pictured 1780-85) was home to a number of notorious inmates, including legendary highwayman Dick Turpin who was tried and sentenced to death there in 1739.
-Turpin was hanged at Tyburn in York, and the gravestone that reputedly marks his location remains at nearby Fishergate.
+The Debtors Prison (built 1701 to 1705) and adjoining Women’s Prison (pictured 1780 to 85) was home to a number of notorious inmates, including legendary highwayman Dick Turpin who was tried and sentenced to death there in 1739.

 Newgate Prison, London

 Public hangings gave grave warning to would-be criminals and served as thrilling entertainment for the morbidly curious crowd.
 From 1783, the public executions at London’s main prison drew huge crowds before they were moved inside to an execution yard.
-The last person to be publicly executed in Britain was Michael Barrett, who was hanged at Newgate Prison, for his supposed part in a bomb attack in Clerkenwell, in 1868.
-It is believed that Barrett was innocent and inadequate eyewitness statements led him to be linked to the bombing, when he was in fact in Glasgow at the time.

 Nowadays, the site of Newgate Prison houses the Old Bailey, or Central Criminal Court, a Grade II* listed building, which was rebuilt after the Great Fire of London.